 Although each causal assumption in isolation cannot be tested in non-experimental studies, the sum total of all causal assumptions in a model often has testable implications.
 The chain model of Figure 3(a), for example, encodes seven causal assumptions, each corresponding to a missing arrow or a missing double-arrow between a pair of variables.
-None of those assumptions is testable in isolation, yet the totality of all seven assumptions implies that Zis unassociated with Y in every stratum of X. Such testable implications can be read off the diagrams using a graphical criterion known as d-separation (Pearl, 1988).
+None of those assumptions is testable in isolation, yet the totality of all seven assumptions implies that Z is unassociated with Y in every stratum of X. Such testable implications can be read off the diagrams using a graphical criterion known as d-separation (Pearl, 1986, 1988), which is the basis of all methods of discovering structure from data.